fecgov/FEC/CONTRIBUTING.md

+# Default Contributor License Agreement

 ## Welcome
-We're glad you're thinking about contributing to an 18F open source project!
+We're glad you're thinking about contributing to an FEC open source project!
 If you're unsure about anything, ask us — or submit the issue or pull request anyway.
 The worst that can happen is that we’ll politely ask you to change something.

 We love all friendly contributions, and we welcome your ideas about how to make the FEC's online presence more user friendly, accessible, and elegant.

-To ensure a welcoming environment for our projects, our staff follows the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md); contributors should do the same.
-Please also check out the [18F Open Source Policy GitHub repository]( https://github.com/18f/open-source-policy).
+To ensure a welcoming environment for our projects, our staff follows the FEC Code of Conduct [pending]; contributors should do the same.
+Please also check out the [FEC Open Source Policy](https://github.com/fecgov/FEC/blob/master/OPEN-SOURCE-POLICY.md).

-If you’d prefer, you can also reach us by [email](mailto:betafeedback@fec.gov).
+If you’d prefer, you can also reach us by [email](mailto:opensource@fec.gov).

 ## Public domain
 By submitting a pull request, you agree to comply with the policies on our license page.

+This document is about how to contribute to FEC projects.
+This process looks a bit different depending on whether you’re a member of the public, an FEC employee, or a member of a specific team.
+Here’s what you can find in this doc:
+Public contributions
+FEC contributions
+Branches
+Front end architecture
+Standards and benchmarks
+Public domain

 ### Issues
 We use GitHub issues to track user issues and team tasks.
 Whenever possible, we follow this outline: